influxdata/docs-v2/content/enterprise_influxdb/v1.8/concepts/influxdb-enterprise-startup.md

 {{% note %}}
 #### Index versions and startup times
-If using `in-mem` indexing, InfluxDB loads all shard indexes into memory, which, depending on the number of series in the database, can take time.
+If using `inmem` indexing, InfluxDB loads all shard indexes into memory, which, depending on the number of series in the database, can take time.
 If using `tsi1` indexing, InfluxDB only loads hot shard indexes (the most recent shards or shards currently being written to) into memory and